eejdoowad/mosi/README.md

 # Mosi

 Mosi is a library that simplifies Chrome extension messaging.
 No more setting up connections, sending messages and attaching listeners.
-With Mosi, simply declare the actions available at each endpoint and the subscriptions of each endpoint, then you can trigger those actions from any other endpoint in your extension.
+Mosi makes communication organized and intuitive through a declarative, event-driven, pub/sub API.

 # Warning